umarhassan-mitodl/11.471-spring-2010/content/pages/readings.md

 Agricultural organizations
 {{< tdclose >}}{{< tdopen >}}

 Bianchi, Tito.
-"The Agronomists and Land Improvement: The Meeting of Politics and Technocracy." [*Redistribution Within a Democratic Society: The "Finished Business" of the Italian Agrarian Reform*](http://dspace.mit.edu/handle/1721.1/29260).
+"The Agronomists and Land Improvement: The Meeting of Politics and Technocracy." {{% resource_link "eb90ccc2-e1a1-4ca2-98b8-fce9049f51be" "*Redistribution Within a Democratic Society: The \"Finished Business\" of the Italian Agrarian Reform*" %}}.
 PhD dissertation, Department of Urban Studies and Planning, Massachusetts Institute of Technology, 2002.
 Abstract (p.
 3), Introduction (pp. 9-14 sufficient); Chapter 5 (pp. 159-185).

 Bunker, Stephan.
 "Collaboration, Competition, and Corruption in Colonization Projects."
 In *Underdeveloping the Amazon*.
 Chicago, IL: University of Chicago Press, 1990, pp. 180-198.
 ISBN: 9780226080321.